awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

   + In a policy attached to a secret, `*` means the policy applies to this secret\.
   + In a policy attached to an identity, `*` means the policy applies to all resources, including secrets, in the account\.

-To attach a policy to a secret, see [Attach a permissions policy to a secret](auth-and-access_resource-policies.md)\.
+To attach a policy to a secret, see [Attach a permissions policy to an AWS Secrets Manager secret](auth-and-access_resource-policies.md)\.

 To attach a policy to an identity, see [Attach a permissions policy to an identity](auth-and-access_iam-policies.md)\.